-Before you can create and manage DLP policies, use the Settings pages in the Data Security module of the Security Manager to:
+Before creating and managing DLP policies, use the Settings pages in the Data Security module of the Security Manager to:

 Configure user directory server settings.
 This makes it possible for administrators to resolve user details during analysis and enhance the details displayed with the incident.